-Since 2004, the number of suspects has increased in all age groups, except for those in the age groups 15-17 years and 30-49 years which have decreased.
+In 2014, the number of registered suspects declined in all age groups.
+The decline was greatest in the age group 18–20, where the number of registered suspects declined by 8 percent.
+Since 2005, the number of suspects has increased in all age groups, except for those in the age groups 15-17 years and 30-49 years which have decreased.
 The lowest age at which an individual can be registered as a crime suspect is the age of criminal responsibility, which in Sweden is 15 years.
-As a proportion of all those registered as suspects in connection with criminal offences in 2013, persons between 15 and 20 years account for 21 percent of the total whilst at the same time accounting for 9 percent of the population.
-Among older age-groups, persons aged 50 or over accounted for 17 percent of registered suspects in 2012 and 45 percent of the population.
+As a proportion of all those registered as suspects in connection with criminal offences in 2014, persons between 15 and 20 years account for 20 percent of the total whilst at the same time accounting for 8 percent of the population.
+Among older age-groups, persons aged 50 or over accounted for 17 percent of registered suspects in 2014 and 45 percent of the population.
 Thus the number of registered suspects in relation to population size is greater among younger age groups than it is among older segments of the population.
 Among registered youth suspects aged between 15 and 20, drug and theft offences constitute the most common offence types, whereas traffic and drug offences are the most common types of offence among those aged over 20.